arestivo/slides/markdown/sql-dql.md

 # Aggregate Functions

-* When using aggregate functions, all rows are grouped into a single row.
+When using aggregate functions, all rows are grouped into a single row.
-* You can **no longer refer to columns** without using an aggregate function.

 .sqltable[
 |id|name|salary|taxes|num|d_name